SPF Alignment

 While DMARC provides domain owners with both visibility and overarching control over how their domain is being used, alignment is achieved on a much more granular level.

 Alignment helps prove that the domain owner has taken responsibility for the message and authorized the email source to send on their behalf.
-This is accomplished by publishing explicit entries into DNS, as provided by the email source doing the actual sending.
-When considering that access to DNS is heavily guarded, these are tasks that can only be carried out by the true domain owner.
+This is accomplished by publishing explicit entries into DNS for that domain, as specified by the email source (sender/vendor) doing the actual sending.
+When considering that access to DNS is heavily guarded, these are tasks that can only be carried out by the true domain owner or assigned administrator.
 As such, keep the following in mind:

-• Emails that are aligned are DMARC compliant and pass DMARC.
+• Emails that are aligned and pass authentication are DMARC compliant and pass DMARC.

 • Emails that fail alignment do not pass DMARC.